 Students who wish to audit a course need to contact the Enrollment and Registration Services Center to process an application for audit.
 Auditing is permissible only after prerequisite requirements are met and by permission of the instructor.
 Tuition and fees will be assessed at the same rate as for courses being taken for credit.
 More information about auditing is available through the Registration Guide.

 Georgia State University is committed to providing educational opportunities for all students and assisting them in making their college experience successful and positive.
-The Office of Disability Services is designated to determine disability-related academic accommodations.
+The Access and Accommodation Center is designated to determine disability-related academic accommodations.
 A student’s access to approved accommodations is a right under the Americans with Disabilities Act Amendments Act (2008) and Section 504 of the Rehabilitation Act of 1973.
 Accommodations provide students with an equal opportunity to an education.
 An instructor may not deny an approved accommodation, as designated in the Letter of Accommodation that students are required to show faculty when requesting accommodations in a specific course.
-For more information, please see Disability Services Faculty webpage, which includes a Responding to a Student’s Disability Reference Guide and helpful list of Faculty Do’s and Don’ts.
-As specified in the Course Syllabus Policy, all syllabi should include the following statement: “Students who wish to request accommodation for a disability may do so by registering with the Office of Disability Services.
-Students may only be accommodated upon issuance by the Office of Disability Services of a signed Accommodation Plan and are responsible for providing a copy of that plan to instructors of all classes in which accommodations are sought.”
+For more information, please see Access and Accommodation Center, which includes a Responding to a Student’s Disability Reference Guide and helpful list of Faculty Do’s and Don’ts.
+As specified in the Course Syllabus Policy, all syllabi should include the following statement: “Students who wish to request accommodation for a disability may do so by registering with the Access and Accommodation Center.
+Students may only be accommodated upon issuance by the Access and Accommodation Center of a signed Accommodation Plan and are responsible for providing a copy of that plan to instructors of all classes in which accommodations are sought.”